nguyenphuminh/smallm/README.md

 # smallm

 Smallm (smaLL + LLm) is my attempt on making a tiny toy language model just for fun and educational purposes.
-It has about 28m parameters and is trained on 300k samples of the Cosmopedia dataset which have roughly 325m tokens.
+It has about 17.9m parameters and is trained on roughly 3.25 billion tokens of the Cosmopedia dataset.
 This is very small compared to LLMs' standards, which also explains why it is kinda goofy when you use it (lol), but you can definitely train this on a mid-range card for just half a day or 1-2 days, and it can still generate proper English and data that should be related to the user's prompt.

 ## Setup